 - Short Course class follows very tight guidelines for chassis, motors, tyres and bodyshells.
 Read the rules on our dedicated Short Course page

-- Short Course trucks with non-approved tyres, motors, bodies or 4wd trucks will be entered in either the Eigth or Tenth buggy class at the Race Director’s discretion, or an “Outlaw Short Course” class if sufficient numbers allow
+- Short Course trucks with non-approved tyres, motors, bodies or 4wd trucks will be entered in novice or a class at the Race Director’s discretion, or an “Outlaw Short Course” class if sufficient numbers allow

 - Maximum 2s 7.4v LiPo or 6-cell 7.2v NiMh batteries